Arizona Court Records

 The Arizona State Prison System

 The Arizona state prison system consists of various prison facilities, further divided into correctional institutions and prisons in different counties around the state.
-The state runs ten facilities, while six correctional centers are privately managed and headed by the Arizona Department of Corrections, Rehabilitation, and Reentry, with inmate capacities ranging from 1,000 to 4,500.
+The state runs ten facilities, while six correctional centers are privately managed and headed by the Arizona Department of Corrections, Rehabilitation, and Reentry.
+Inmate capacities range from 1,000 to 4,500.

-The Arizona Department of Corrections also plays administrative roles at the state level to ensure all adult offenders’ rehabilitation, following the Arizona statutes.
-Furthermore, the Offender Operations Division is responsible for the activities and security of state-run prisons as the division sets custody levels, determines prison assignments, and computes inmate’s sentences and release dates.
+The Arizona Department of Corrections also plays administrative roles at the state level to ensure the rehabilitation of adult offenders, following Arizona statutes.
+Furthermore, the Offender Operations Division is responsible for the activities and security of state-run prisons, setting custody levels, determining prison assignments, and computing inmates' sentences and release dates.

-For privately operated prisons in contract with the state, the Contract Beds Bureau of the offender operations division oversees their activities.
-Other divisions under the Department of Corrections include the support service, the health service, and the administrative service.
-Other Laws binding the Arizona state prisons and operations are in ARS title 31 chapter 2.
+The Contract Beds Bureau of the Offender Operations division oversees privately operated prisons in contract with the state.
+Other divisions under the Department of Corrections include support, health, and administrative services.
+Other Laws binding the Arizona state prisons and operations are in ARS title 31, chapter 2.

 What is the Difference Between Jail and Prison in Arizona?

 Jails and prisons are related words used synonymously.
 However, in Arizona, these two words symbolize different functions, and the disparity is in the roles assigned to each in the incarceration process.
-Counties within the state use jail as correctional facilities as the incarceration is only for a short period because judicial hearing and adjudication are ongoing.
-A jail can only hold a minimal amount of people since the state’s provisions for short-term detention involve smaller security measures.
-The sheriff is responsible for clothing and feeding and little health care, following the Arizona revised statutes.
+Counties within the state use jails as correctional facilities, as incarceration may be for a short period since judicial hearings and adjudication are ongoing.
+A jail can hold a minimal amount of people since the state’s provisions for short-term detention involve smaller security measures.
+Following the Arizona revised statutes, the sheriff is responsible for clothing, feeding, and health care to a certain degree.

 On the other hand, prisons serve a different purpose in the incarceration process of criminals in the state.
-The detention in prison is after an offender has been tried and found guilty in a court of law.
-After conviction, incarceration is likely to follow suit, and it could take a long period to ensure rehabilitation before returning to society.
+Prison detention occurs after an offender has been tried and found guilty in a court of law.
+After conviction, incarceration is likely to follow, and it could take a long period to ensure rehabilitation before returning to society.
 Generally, a prison can hold 1,000 or more people because it is for maximum detention with maximum security and better amenities.

 One noteworthy difference between a jail and a prison in Arizona is the employment of prisoners.
-Inmates in prison are responsible for rebuilding and renovating fences, the re-making of beds, or can be contracted and paid by contractors in a prison construction assignment, which is allowed by the state’s regulation.
-Although for jail incarcerations, the sheriff may deem it necessary for labor, however, only the court can impose that the defendant faces hard labor in addition to other sentences recognized by law.
+Inmates in prison are responsible for rebuilding and renovating fences and re-making beds, or they can be contracted and paid by contractors for a prison construction assignment, which is allowed by the state’s regulation.
+Although the sheriff may deem labor necessary during jail incarcerations, the court has the authority to impose that the defendant faces hard labor in addition to other sentences recognized by law.

 How Many Prisons are in Arizona?

-In Arizona, the prison system consists of ten state-run prison facilities and six privately run facilities, all under the jurisdiction of the Department of Corrections.
-Below is the contact number of the prisons in the state and inmate capacity;
+In Arizona, the prison system consists of ten state-run prison facilities and six privately run facilities under the jurisdiction of the Department of Corrections.
+Below is the contact number of the prisons in the state and inmate capacity:

 - Arizona state prison complex - Eyman